- Vapor quality;

 In a full conduction vaporizer, your bowl is what heats up your herb.
 And the heating element is what heats up your bowl.
 If your vaporizer is properly designed, the heating element does not come into contact with your herb at all (only with your bowl).

 Now, why did I say “as long as the air path is fully separated from the heating element”?

-IF there’s a faulty heating element in your vaporizer (with materials like lead, plastic or silicon near it), it can still pollute the air in your vaporizers air-path, and therefore the vapor you inhale.
+IF there’s a risky heating element in your vaporizer (with materials like lead, plastic or silicon near it or even inside it), it can still pollute the air in your vaporizers air-path, and therefore the vapor you inhale.
 Therefore it's always preferred that your vaporizer's air-path is separated from the heating element with conduction vapes.
 With convection vapes this is impossible, that's why with convection vapes the safety of the heating element becomes even more important.

 As it turns out:

-The air path of the PAX 3 IS fully separated from the electronics, including the heating element.
+The air path of the PAX 2 is fully separated from the electronics, including the heating element.
 Which means you don’t risk inhaling toxic fumes with the PAX 2.
 Although I haven't seen the internals of the PAX 3, I think it's safe to assume that the PAX 3 is designed the same way.

 This is all fine from a safety perspective.

 The only tip I would give is to keep your bowl clean.
 Because acidic substances like resin do have the capability to corrode stainless steel and make it leach chromium and nickel, both of which can be toxic if ingested in sufficient quantities.

 Vapor Potency (7.5)